 American Bar Association, Public Law Section, Forum on the Construction Industry

 National Filipino American Lawyers Association, At-Large Representative, DC Chapter

 Honors & Recognitions

-Chosen by his peers for inclusion in The Best Lawyers in America© in the field of Transportation Law, 2020
+Included in The Best Lawyers in America© for Transportation Law, 2020-2021

 - Washington College of Law at American University, J.D., 1996, magna cum laude; Notes and Comments Editor, American University Law Review